lachezar/congestion_calculator/README.md

 - Data transformation library (something like Chimney, but for Java)
 - Compile-time DI - May be this is not possible with Java?
 - Better ways to deal with `nulls`.
 The intellij annotations and `Optional` leave much to be desired.

+# Post-interview notes

+- It seems the interviewer was inclined to see some pre-historic Java.
+- Sealed interfaces and records (any kind of ADTs) were deemed "too complicated" (by the interviewer).
+- Data transformations with Stream seem to be "too complicated" (for the interviewer).
+- Postgres has `json` and `jsonb` column type support for over a decade now, but this is still news for people :-/
+- I can't believe people have the audacity to claim that Java is "almost like Scala" nowadays.
+Java is still very primitive and the average Java programmer would not recognize or leverage the powers stemming from FP and Scala at all.
+- You can write Java with **less** OOP nowadays and the language has **improved** and is **usable**.